MicrosoftDocs/sql-docs/docs/machine-learning/sql-native-scoring.md

 ## Prerequisites

-PREDICT is available on all editions of SQL Server 2017 and later database engine and enabled by default, including SQL Server Machine Learning Services on Windows, SQL Server 2017 and later on Windows and Linux.
+`PREDICT` is available on all editions of SQL Server  database engine and enabled by default, including SQL Server Machine Learning Services on Windows, SQL Server 2017 and later on Windows and Linux.
 You do not need to install R, Python, or enable additional features.

 + The model must be trained in advance using one of the supported **rx** algorithms listed below.